 - then down your street.
 And go on from there using more baby steps!

-You can also practice asking for your dog’s attention as part of her “getting out of the car” routine.
-Also even going out your front door.
-Both of these are common times for dogs to get excited and unreachable.
+You can also practice asking for your dog’s attention as part of her “getting out of the car” routine and going out your front door.
+Both are common times for dogs to get excited and unreachable.
 (Hint: practice indoors, using doors into other indoor rooms, first.)

 Be generous with the reinforcement.
 You are gradually introducing competing reinforcers, so yours need to be good.